yahoo/elide/README.md

 }
 ```

-Add Lifecycle hooks to your models to embed custom business logic that execute inline with CRUD operations through the webservice:
+Add Lifecycle hooks to your models to embed custom business logic that execute inline with CRUD operations through the web service:

 ```java
 @Entity